 The National Renewable Energy Laboratory estimates that today’s renewable electricity generation technology, combined with better grid flexibility, could provide up to 80% of the country’s total power generation by 2050.

-To put things into perspective, GOOD magazine considers the various energy supplier techniques that can be used to power a single light bulb for a year:
+GOOD magazine considers the various energy supplier techniques that can be used to power a single light bulb for a year:

 - Coal: 714 pounds

 - Nuclear: 0.35 pounds of natural uranium

 The above methods are likely already being used by your power company on a regular basis.

 That’s a lot of resources.
 How much green energy does it take to power a light bulb?

 On the other end of the spectrum are the techniques used by green energy companies:

 - Wind: 1.5 MW wind turbine operating at 25 percent capacity just a little over two hours

 - Hydroelectric: 339 kW turbine operating at 80 percent efficiency for just two hours and 35 minutes